• Skip to primary navigation

 3 large eggs

 • Add the melted chocolate and mix just until incorporated.
 Add sour cream, vanilla, and orange juice, mix just until incorporated.
 Scrape down the sides so that the batter is even and smooth.
+Pour the filling into the crust and smooth the top.

 ½ cup sour cream, 1 tablespoon pure vanilla extract, ¼ cup orange juice

-• Place the prebaked crust in a round baking pan that is 1-2” wider than the cheesecake pan.
+• Place the cheesecake into a round baking pan that is 1" to 2” wider than the cheesecake pan.
 Place that pan into a large rectangular baking dish where it fits comfortably.
 See notes for water bath alternatives.
+Carefully pour the boiling hot water into the large rectangular pan.
+Carefully transfer the large baking tray with everything inside into the oven using oven mitts.

 • Bake the cheesecake in the preheated oven (355°F or 180°C) for 60-75 minutes.
 It is ready when the edges are set and the middle is still jiggly.
 It will continue baking as it cools.

 • Leave the oven door open for 20 minutes and let the cheesecake cool inside the oven.
-Afterwards, remove the cheesecake from the waterbath and let cool completely to room temperature.
+Afterwards, remove the cheesecake from the water bath and let cool completely to room temperature.
 Cover and refrigerate for at least 8 hours or overnight.

 Candied Orange Slices